Advanced Settings

 option to enable or disable AO guide commands operates independently

-from the 'Enable mount guiding' checkbox in the Guiding tab.
-So
+from the 'Enable mount guide output' checkbox in the Guiding tab.

 you can